 Topping the Luxury design category, Sally Reynolds’ Step One is a pedal-activated sanitiser dispenser unit made from recycled plastics that have the appearance of colourful terrazzo stone.
 Activated by a copper foot pedal, the unit dispenses the gel through an elegant copper spout without the user having to touch anything with their hands.

 Conrad Haddaway, Twomuch Studio & Inga Ziemele won in the Hygiene Innovation Beyond the Sanitiser category, for their ‘Centrepeace’ which is designed to sit in the centre of the table at mealtimes.
 Three shelves designed to hold two phones are positioned around a central stem where an ozone-generating UV light shines onto and sterilises the phones when inserted.
 The design not only ensures hands stay clean at the table but also encourages peaceful mealtimes free from digital distractions.

 Terry Hearnshaw was crowned winner of the Sustainable category with his unit dose dispensing system, the Seaweed Capsule.
 Gumball-like capsules made from seaweed are dispensed from the machine and designed to burst open in clenched hands to release a measured amount of hand sanitizer.

-For now, the projects are only available to view online but when museums reopen in the UK, winning projects will be displayed at the Design Museum before being auctioned off by Christie’s to generate further funds for the Red Cross.
+The winning projects are displayed currently at the Design Museum, and will soon be auctioned off by Christie’s to generate further funds for the Red Cross.

 ‘Developing widely adopted strategies for safely socialising is essential for the continued dynamism of the global economy,’ says Harry Parr, director of Bompas & Parr.
 ‘Humans are social beings and the right artefacts have a role in getting us through.’ §